bigboards/bigboards-docs/docs/migrate.md

 Switching version becomes as simple as

 	⬢ > bb version switch <version-name>
-	⬢ > bb update
+	⬢ > bb version update

 where version-name can be **genesis** or **feniks**.

-Be sure to run `bb update` afterwards to effectively apply all changes to your hex.
+Be sure to run `bb version update` afterwards to effectively apply all changes to your hex.

 ## <a name="patching"></a> Patching your system
 There are moments when you want to get to the latest version of the bigboards software.
 We create patches to make the most profound modifications to your hex.
 These patches are included inside the bigboards-updater application and they have to be run in a specific order.
 But don't worry, that isn't something you should be concerned about.
 If you want to patch the system, simply run the following command:

-	⬢ > bb update
+	⬢ > bb version update

 For the ones of you who do want to dive a bit deeper, we use the `.versions` file to determine the current level of the system.
 Once a patch is installed a log will be written into this versions file.